ua-2025q3-astr501-513/p1-the-cosmological-entity/README.md

     ```

 ## Workflow
+1. **Generate Mock Catalogs**

-1. Create the mock catalogs by running `generate_mock.py`.
+Create the mock catalogs by running `generate_mock.py`.
 This script produces mock catalogs and saves them within the data directory.
 The ("truth") power spectrum used to produce the mock catalog can be calculated using `calc_pk.py` and is stored in the `data` directory.
 Each mock catalog should have a matching truth power spectrum saved.

-2. Compute Power Spectrum via Hankel Method
+2. **Compute Power Spectrum via Hankel Method**

 Execute `run_henkel_pk.py`.
 This method requires [Corrfunc](https://github.com/manodeep/Corrfunc/tree/master) to be installed (documentation found [here](https://app.readthedocs.org/projects/corrfunc/downloads/pdf/docs/)). **Corrfunc** is a high-performance Python/C library designed to efficiently compute pair counts and two-point correlation functions for large-scale structure analyses.
 The Corrfunc documentation lists several prerequisites for installation and provides multiple installation methods.
 This method loads the mock catalog and saves the power spectrum information in the `data` directory. **Note:** this method is computationally expensive and can take a significant amount of time.
 We ran this only once for the entire mock catalog.

-3. Compute Power Spectrum via Fourier Transform
+3. **Compute Power Spectrum via Fourier Transform**

 Run `fft_pk.py`.
 This loads the mock catalog and calculates the power spectrum using the squared Fourier modes of the galaxy overdensity field.
 The power spectrum values and a plot of P(k) vs. k is saved to the data directory.
 This script must be run for each mock catalog.

-4. Compare Results
+4. **Compare Results**

 To compare the power spectra produced by each method, execute `err_analysis.py`.
 This will print results and save them to a text file.
 This script only needs to run once for all results.
 It will write numerical results to a text file and generate visualizations of
 - Raw power spectra
 - Interpolated power spectra